fact-benchmark/factbenchmark/trial.md

 We sincerely hope that your organisation will be interested in helping to classify a few claims per day.

+We currently have more than fifty key institutions and groups who have expressed interest in taking part in this project but please note that the alpha phase trial is a smaller preliminary project with a smaller group so please let us know separately if you are keen to take part.

-To express your interest please email us at <a href="mailto:info@factbenchmark.org">factbenchmark.org</a>.
+To express your interest please email us at <a href="mailto:info@factbenchmark.org">info@factbenchmark.org</a>.

 <!-- Contact form approach - it works but yeah... naj
  --><!-- <form action="https://www.formingo.co/submit/84d4c621-2c55-4998-80cd-e11cce3ad064"